Why It Works

-Toss diced onion with 1 teaspoon kosher salt in medium bowl.
+Toss diced onion with 1 teaspoon kosher salt in a medium bowl.
 Set aside at room temperature until fragrant, about 10 minutes.
 Meanwhile, divide beef into 12 evenly sized balls.
-Using damp hands, press balls into even, patties approximately 1/8th-inch thick, and 3 1/2-inches wide.
-Place on large plastic wrap-lined plate.
-Patties can be stacked with layer of plastic wrap between each layer.
+Using damp hands, press balls into even patties approximately 1/8-inch thick, and 3 1/2-inches wide.
+Place on a large plastic wrap-lined plate.
+Patties can be stacked with a layer of plastic wrap between each layer.
 Place in refrigerator until ready to cook.

-Preheat heavy-bottomed 12-inch skillet over medium low heat until evenly heated, about 5 minutes.
+Preheat a heavy-bottomed 12-inch skillet over medium-low heat until evenly heated, about 5 minutes.
 Reduce heat to low, and add half of diced onion, using spatula to spread into even layer across bottom of pan.
-Cook without moving until bottom of onions starts turning pale golden brown, about five minutes (onions should barely sizzle while cooking—adjust heat as necessary).
+Cook without moving until bottom of onions starts turning pale golden brown, about 5 minutes (onions should barely sizzle while cooking—adjust heat as necessary).